top of page

 The 2025 IDA Dyslexia Definition Update: A Broader, More Accurate Picture

-The new 2025 IDA dyslexia definition, developed by an international team of scientists and educators and published in Annals of Dyslexia (the IDA’s peer-reviewed research journal), paints a fuller and more compassionate picture of what dyslexia really is.
+The new 2025 IDA dyslexia definition was developed by an international team of researchers and educators and published in the Annals of Dyslexia.
+It reflects two decades of scientific progress and gives a fuller and more compassionate picture of what dyslexia is.

 Now that we know what came before, let’s look at what changed, in plain language.